indyleo/dots-arch/README.md

-# dots-arch
+# hyprland-dots
-My Hyprland dots
+My Hyprland dots for arch linux

 # Sudo Settings
 Put this into your sudoers file